griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 The [MongodbAtlasVectorStoreDriver](../../reference/griptape/drivers/vector/mongodb_vector_store_driver.md) provides support for storing vector data in a MongoDB Atlas database.

-Here is an of how the driver can be used to load and query information in a MongoDb Atlas Cluster:
+Here is an example of how the driver can be used to load and query information in a MongoDb Atlas Cluster:

 ```python
 from griptape.drivers import MongoDbAtlasVectorStoreDriver